-1868.50 total points/12.5 credits = 149.48 points (Weighted Average)
+1868.50 total points/12.5 credits = 149.48 points (Weighted Average) Non-weighted courses and their credits are not included in the Weighted Average calculation.

 The Weighted Average will be used to calculate a Weighted GPA based on the Admissions Standards for the Massachusetts State Colleges and University as developed by the Massachusetts Board of Higher Education.